bateman/python_pyenv_poetry_template/README.md

 > [!IMPORTANT]
 > You will have to edit the `mkdocs.yml` file to adapt it to your project's specifics.
 For example, it uses by default the `readthedocs` theme.

+> [!WARNING]
+> Before being able to succesfully publishing the project documentation to GitHub pages, you need to add a `RELEASE_TOKEN` to your repository's 'Actions secrets and variables' settings page.
+The `RELEASE_TOKEN` is generated from your GitHub 'Developer Settings' page.
+Make sure to select the full `repo` scope when generating it.

 ## Docker